Imagine you are starting a new job at a car dealership, and a customer walks in asking for your latest hatchback. How would you cater to the customer?

 3. Hierarchical Lists

 For example, if your SOP’s Step 1 tells an employee to create a new account, then Step 1(a) can say “enter your username”, while Step 1(b) can ask them to input their password.
+This layout keeps things organized without overwhelming the reader with lengthy paragraphs.

 4. Process Flowchart

-Why do you Need Standard Operating Procedures (SOP)?
+Why do you need Standard Operating Procedures (SOP)?

 Some of you may be wondering- If we are already training our employees to do the tasks they are hired to do, why take on this extra work of documenting operating procedures?
-We understand your dilemma, which is why we are going to look at some of the reasons why every business should create standard operating procedures (SOP) no matter what…
+We understand your dilemma, which is why we are going to look at some of the reasons why every business should create standard operating procedures (SOP), no matter what…

 1. Time-saving